saeedkhatami/Registration/README.md

 ## server
 - 127.0.0.1:8080/api

-*Use postman to GET,POST,PUT and DELETE*
+*Use postman to GET, POST, PUT and DELETE*